Info Source 2024 : Library and Archives Canada

 Includes information and records created, collected and maintained to support public access to documentary heritage collections held by LAC through the provision of general reference services, genealogical services and related information transactions conducted at LAC’s national locations.
 Records relate to client inquiries made in person, by telephone, by mail or by electronic means such as web forms and email.
 May include information resources created to support autonomous research on Indigenous, ethnocultural or general subjects, including databases, bibliographies, research aids and thematic guides.

-Document Types:
+Document types:

 Forms including user agreements, registration, reprography and client requests; logs, data and statistical records; reports generated by data management systems; correspondence; agendas, minutes and other meeting documents; procedures, guidelines, manuals and service standards; presentations; documents to support public tours and workshops.

-Record Number: LAC PS 013
+Record number: LAC PS 013

-Client and Reference Services to the Public
+Client and Reference Services to the Public (PIB)

 Description:

-This bank describes information that relates to individuals who use or seek access to the LAC research facilities, collections and services for research, reference, genealogical or other inquiries in person, by telephone, by mail or by electronic means such as web forms and email.
+This personal information bank describes information that relates to individuals who use or seek access to LAC research facilities, collections and services for research, reference, genealogical or other inquiries in person, by telephone, by mail or by electronic means such as web forms and email.
 Personal information may include name, contact information, language preference, biographical information, employee personnel information, user card information such as bar code number and expiry date, education-related information such as school and program, research interests, and banking or credit card information for copy purchases.
-Depending on the nature of the research or inquiry, it may also include other personal information about the individual, and about other individuals who are the subjects of inquiry or who are mentioned in it.
+Depending on the nature of the research or inquiry, it may also include other personal information about the individual and about other individuals who are the subjects of inquiry or who are mentioned in it.

 Notes: